Open Source tools for academic writing

 Markdown is not software, but a simple markup format for writing plaintext documents.
 It is designed to be easy to read and write, but also easily parsed by software so it can be converted to different formats.

 Writing in a plaintext format is the key using Open Source software for academic purposes.
 You are no longer tied to propriety software like MS Office or Apple Pages; which are fine if everyone is using one of them, but not when different people are using different operating systems with different software packages.
 Using a plaintext format also allows the use of tools like Git that don't handle binary files too well.

 Markdown is one of the easiest markup formats to learn and very simple to write.
 There are plenty of sites giving details on how to write in Markdown, some good ones are:

 To write Markdown you need an editor that can save plaintext files.
-Most editors are able to do this and their are a number of editors specifically designed for writing Markdown, but the Atom editor (https://atom.io/) is a very good cross-platform editor that is extremely customisable.
+Any editor should be able to do this and there are a number of editors specifically designed for writing Markdown, but the Atom editor (https://atom.io/) is a very good cross-platform editor that is extremely customisable.

 Atom is designed as a general purpose text editor, so it benefits from some customisation.
 To get it functioning nicely as an academic Markdown editor I use the following extra packages:

 - Atom Shell Commands – for running commands to compile Markdown into other formats without having to move to a command line.